HankLi0130/Toolkit/README.md

 ## How to install?

-1. If using Gradle 7 or above, add it in your root `settings.gradle` at the end of repositories:
+1. If you're using Gradle 7 or above, add it in your root `settings.gradle` at the end of
+   repositories:

 ``` gradle
 dependencyResolutionManagement {